 However, although controversial, we believe that the early introduction of eating healthy plant-based foods and avoiding "trigger" foods may preserve the remaining insulin-secreting beta cells for longer.

-Diagnosis of LADA
+Medical Diagnosis of LADA

 It is estimated that 20% of persons diagnosed as having non-obesity-related type 2 diabetes may actually have LADA.
 Islet cell, insulin, and GAD antibodies testing should be performed on all adults who are not obese that appear to present with type 2 diabetes.
 Not all people having LADA are thin, however—there are overweight individuals with LADA but who are misdiagnosed because of their weight.